eddorre/SublimeERB/README.markdown

   ]
 ```

 Now you can use `ctrl+shift+.` to create and toggle between ERB tags.
+NOTE: On a Mac use the command key for the ctrl key.

 ## Update To Latest Version